nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1b.
-A person with same name is already in contact list.
+A person with the same identifier is already in contact list.

   - 1b1.
 System shows duplicate person message.